 Learn to Skate USA

-Each level will be $89 per session/$125 P.A.L.S. per session and includes eight half-hour lessons and eight half-hour practices and registration to Learn to Skate USA.
+Each level will be $90 per session/$126 P.A.L.S. and private lessons per session and includes eight half-hour lessons and eight half-hour practices.
 Skaters will also receive three free public skating punches per session.

 We strongly recommend that children in Snowplow Sam and P.A.L.S. classes wear a helmet (bike helmets work well), gloves and snow pants.
 All participants are required to wear gloves or mittens.
 Participants can provide their own skates or rental skates are available $3.
 No double blades.
 Lakeville Arenas also offers skate sharpening for $4 per pair of skates.
 Rental skates are best for first-time skaters.
 Hockey skates are not recommended.